petedodd/DRHHCM/README.md

 NB data is excluded from the repo - it must be created for scripts to write large temporary data to.

 ## TODO other changes
-- need to include the resampling for FQR
+- need to include the resampling for FQR (/home/pjd/Dropbox/Holocron/tmp/hhmdrstaging/dr)
 - need to include the costs
-- probably need to remove the RRcdr file (after changing)?
-- add file to write results to googledocs

 ### 01.HHcontactNumbers.R ###